spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mx-puppet-discord.md

 - For using as a Bot we recommend the [Appservice Discord](configuring-playbook-bridge-appservice-discord.md), because it supports plumbing.
 - For personal use with a discord account we recommend the [mautrix-discord](configuring-playbook-bridge-mautrix-discord.md) bridge, because it is the most fully-featured and stable of the 3 Discord bridges supported by the playbook.

-The playbook can install and configure [mx-puppet-discord](https://github.com/matrix-discord/mx-puppet-discord) for you.
+The playbook can install and configure [mx-puppet-discord](https://gitlab.com/mx-puppet/discord/mx-puppet-discord) for you.

 See the project page to learn what it does and why it might be useful to you.

-**Note**: we actually use the [Beeper](https://www.beeper.com/)-maintained [fork of mx-puppet-discord](https://gitlab.com/beeper/mx-puppet-monorepo), because `matrix-discord/mx-puppet-discord` is a low-quality and poorly maintained project.

 ## Adjusting the playbook configuration